More Than a Meal

 What's in the report?

-• The top five visit trends for UK hotels in 2024
+• The top five visit trends for UK hotels

 • The top reasons guests are visiting hotels